leslie-alldridge/tech-voting-v2/README.md

 - write admin functions to remove users by name (since there's no password reset)

-- when suggestion is removed, delete the comments as well (currently they stay)
+- when suggestion is removed, delete the comments as well (currently they remain)

-- Search is case sensitive at the moment

 ### In progress